symbolicdata/symbolicdata.github.io/LocalSparqlEndpoint.markdown

     -   Now you can login as Superadmin with login/passwd of the Virtuoso, configure users and user rights and manage rdf data files via OntoWiki.
 -   For best practises using a Virtuoso based OntoWiki see [Using.Ontowiki](Using.Ontowiki "wikilink").

+**Security warning:**

+-   In the current default installation (as of 2013-11-09) the precofigured *Admin* account has no password set and the *Anonymous* account has write access to all ontologies.
+This should be considered for an non local OntoWiki installation.

 ### Data Management

 To load SD data from the files supplied with the git repo directly into the Virtuoso engine the following steps are required: